ryanchua00/RedditCrawler/README.md

 The bot uses two commmands: `/scrapememes` and `/getreport`.

-`/scrapememes` gets the top 20 posts from r/memes of the day, and stores them in a DynamoDB database.
+`/scrapememes` is routed to `scrape-memes` Lambda and gets the top 20 posts from r/memes of the day, and stores them in a DynamoDB database.

-`/getreport` retrieves the 20 posts from the database and generates a pdf, which is then sent to the user.
+`/getreport` is routed to `get-report` Lambda and retrieves the 20 posts from the database and generates a pdf, which is then sent to the user.

 `packager.sh` packages the code for simplicity.
 This can be enhanced to use containers on AWS.